-The Department of Education randomly selects approximately 35 percent of all financial aid applications for verification.
 Written documentation (IRS tax return transcripts, copies of W-2 forms) to support the accuracy of the information provided on the FAFSA may be requested from the Financial Aid Office before the award process begins.

 Students selected for verification will be notified by the Financial Aid Office of what is needed to complete their financial aid application.
 All requested information must be submitted within 2 weeks from the date of the request.
 Information received after the 2 week period will be considered late and processed in the order of date received.
 A change in Federal Regulations now requires the school to request and receive the official IRS tax account statement.

 You should apply for financial aid as soon as possible after Oct.
 1 for the upcoming academic year.
 The priority deadline for the submission of complete applications is May 1.
 Applications can be filed after the deadline but will be processed according to the date received, and may reduce your eligibility for aid resources.
 You must reapply for financial aid every academic year (July 1 - June 30), not every semester.